OCD

 Board Certified Psychiatrist with Multiple State Licenses MBBS (MD)

-Dr. Valeria Serban is a board-certified neuropsychiatrist with 20 years of professional experience and a keen passion for treating mental health illnesses using modalities such as therapy and medication management.
 She’s an expert in diagnosing and treating most mental health conditions with extensive experience with conditions such as anxiety, bipolar disorder, depression, dementia, obsessive compulsive disorder (OCD), mood disorder, panic disorder, postpartum depression, and psychosis, among others.
+She is an excellent OCD psychiatrist.

 Dr. Serban has worked extensively in general adult psychiatry and geriatric psychiatry.
 She treats psychiatric illnesses associated with neurological conditions such as migraine, epilepsy, concussion, stroke, Parkinson’s, multiple sclerosis, sleep disorders such as narcolepsy, and other neurological conditions.